Charles Johnson (defensive end): Professional career

 Johnson was considered by some NFL scouts to be a 1st or 2nd round pick and rated as high as the 3rd best defensive end in draft by some scouting services.
-He went later than expected to the Carolina Panthers in the 3rd round with the 83rd overall pick in the 2007 NFL Draft.
-This was considered to be a greatsteal by many experts.
+He went later than expected to the Carolina Panthers in the 3rd round with the 83rd overall pick in the 2007 NFL draft.
+This was considered to be a great steal by many experts.

 During Johnson's rookie year (2007), he appeared sparingly due to playing behind established veterans like Julius Peppers and Mike Rucker.

 Johnson appeared in all 16 games of the 2008 season.
 With Rucker retired, and a year of experience behind him; he showed great strides during the year totaling 25 tackles, 6 quarterback sacks, and forcing 1 fumble.

 The 2010 season was his first year as a starter with the departure of longtime starter Julius Peppers and was somewhat of a breakout year for Johnson.
 Through 16 games he recorded 11.5 sacks (tied for 8th in the NFL) with 62 total tackles, and 1 forced fumble.
 After the lockout was lifted, Johnson was resigned to a six-year $72M ($32M guaranteed) contract.
 According to ESPN the Magazine, he was the highest paid player in the NFL during the 2011 season with a total salary of $34M.

 Johnson recorded 9.0, 12.5, 11.0, and 8.5 over the 2011–2014 seasons, 11th in the NFL over that time period.
 He had two sacks in the Panthers' first 2014 playoff game against Arizona.
 On September 29, 2015, he was placed on injured reserve, and missed five games.
 However, he returned on November 24, 2015.
 On February 7, 2016, Johnson was part of the Panthers team that played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.
 He had five tackles and a sack in the losing effort, matching the one sack he had in both previous playoff games.
 His five career playoff sacks is a Panthers franchise record, and his three that year shares a single-postseason record with Kony Ealy.

 On March 3, 2016, Johnson was released, but on March 8, 2016,he signed a one-year deal with the Panthers worth $3 million.

 On March 7, 2017, Johnson signed a two-year, $9.5 million contract extension with the Panthers.
 On December 1, 2017, Johnson was suspended for four games due to violating the league's policy on performance-enhancing substances.

 On February 26, 2018, Johnson was released by the Panthers.
 Johnson officially announced his retirement from the NFL on August 22, 2018.
 He spent his entire professional career with the Carolina Panthers.